Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 If that last point had you considering substituting land-based meat for a pescatarian diet, you’re not alone.
 But make sure to check that your seafood choices are sustainable.

-According to Seafood Watch, environmentally sustainable seafood is wild or farmed seafood that is harvested in ways that don’t harm the environment or other wildlife, helping to ensure healthy and resilient ocean ecosystems.
+According to Seafood Watch, environmentally sustainable seafood is wild or farmed seafood harvested in ways that don’t harm the environment or other wildlife.
+This helps ensure healthy and resilient ocean ecosystems.

-Wild-caught seafood, for example, should only come from populations that are well-managed and not over-fished, using fishing gear with minimal impact on habitat and other wildlife.
+Wild-caught seafood, for example, should only come from well-managed and not overfished populations, using fishing gear that has minimal impact on habitat and other wildlife.

 15. Make the Most Sustainable Choice Available

-Seafood Watch recommends consumers ask their seafood providers the question: “Do you serve sustainable seafood?”
-While restaurants and businesses won’t always know the answer, asking the question influences them to think about it and potentially change their ways.
+Seafood Watch recommends consumers ask their seafood providers, “Do you serve sustainable seafood?”
+While restaurants and businesses won’t always know the answer, asking the question can influence them to consider it and potentially change their ways.

 It also helps build demand for sustainable products and encourages businesses to improve their sourcing information.
 While at a restaurant or grocery store, consumers can also look for seafood that has been Marine Stewardship Council (MSC) certified for a safe bet.